Hiroreco/enreco-archive/recap-data/chapter1/day3/nodes/fauna-c1d3.md

 [The first lottery drawing](#embed:https://www.youtube.com/live/menSag1VKTc?t=7156)

-The rumors about FaunaMart’s legitimacy persisted, however.
+However, the rumors about FaunaMart’s illegitimacy persisted.
 Gonathon confronted Fauna, asking if her business was indeed a [scam](https://www.youtube.com/live/menSag1VKTc?feature=shared\&t=9225).
 With her smooth-talking charm, Fauna reassured him of her noble intentions to serve the community.
 Whether genuine or not, her words [worked](https://www.youtube.com/watch?v=menSag1VKTc\&t=9680s).
 Gonathon bought 130 tickets—30 of which were for Nerissa.
 The customers kept rolling in, with Bijou purchasing 10 tickets and even her former accuser, Raora, begrudgingly buying one as well.

 As business boomed, Nerissa approached Fauna to share an alarming discovery: a "glitch" that allowed infinite money generation.
 While Nerissa’s intentions were pure, Fauna saw the devastating impact this could have on her business.
-Without hesitation, she reported it to the Gods, who patched it immediately.
+Without hesitation, she reported it to the gods, who patched it immediately.

 [I must protect the economy](#embed:https://www.youtube.com/live/menSag1VKTc?t=12540)